 Workouts and Bankruptcy Issues

-At the Tufts Law Firm, we know that in troubled times, many business owners begin to evaluate whether or not bankruptcy is an appropriate option.
+We know that in troubled times, many business owners begin to evaluate whether or not bankruptcy is an appropriate option.
 The difficulty in working through these issues is exasperated by the presence of tiered entity structures and the rules that govern how partnership-like entities will be treated, vis-à-vis its owners.

 Bankruptcies of entities may be challenged as being in bad faith, if say, the bankruptcy is being pursued with no real hope of reorganization, or where there is little evidence that actual creditors stand to benefit from a reorganization.
 See, e.g., In re Albany Partners, Ltd., 749 F.2d 670, 674 (11th Cir.
 1984).
 In fact, when a company has been used as a sham to perpetrate various frauds on creditors, whereby a principal used the shell entities to line his or pockets, the purported entity may be viewed as a “dummy corporation” or sham, and the court may thereafter find that the entity is, in fact, an alter ego of the principal.
 See e.g., Feltman v.
 Prudential Bache Securities, 122 B.R.
 466 (S.D.Fla.
 1990).
 Under such circumstances, much like piercing of the veil standards, the entity appears to be an instrumentality of fraud, controlled by an individual who has used the entity for fraudulent purposes, and therefore, the entity will be disregarded.
 See, e.g., Kanov v.
 Bitz, 660 So.2d 1165 (Fla.
 3d DCA 1995).
 Of course, beyond bankruptcy court, criminal liability may arise if a bankruptcy petition is filed for the purpose of perpetrating a fraud.
 See 18 U.S.C. § 157.